 Stay Golden is an agency in Dusseldorf, for corporate design and branding.
 Their website puts a sample of their work and their latest news on sliders in the homepage.
-The inner pages carry pictures of their work, the services they offer, and the golden rules they stick to while working with a client.
-A Search button is present in the header in the usual way as in most websites, but clicking on it takes a reader to a fully dark page containing only the Search feature, gently persuading a reader to continue a search.
+The inner pages carry pictures of their work, their services, and the golden rules they stick to while working with clients.
+A Search button is present in the header as usual as in most websites, but clicking on it takes a reader to a fully dark page containing only the Search feature, gently persuading them to continue a search.

 North Trampoline are makers of premium trampolines for sky athletes.
 A full-screen outdoor image with a trampoline in focus is what a visitor gets to see on the site’s home page.
 Neat drawings highlight the best features of their product.
 The homepages, as well as the Products page, display the different models.
 The YouTube will truly inspire a reader visiting the Athletes page embeds of athletes in action.

 Kruger & Lupis

-Kruger & Lupis are a firm of insurance experts in France who promise to cut down the time taken to process a claim.
+Kruger & Lupis are a firm of insurance experts in France who promise to reduce the time taken to process a claim.
 The progression bars and circles on their Work page gives their readers an idea of their accomplishments.
 In addition to an individual Contact page, a rather detailed Contact Form is also available in the footer.

 Tenfold Creative are in the business of getting brands and campaigns to click with their target audience.
 They have many successful campaigns and awards to their name in Auckland.
 This site portrays the success they have created for brands within the construction industry, with a link to their main website in the footer.
 You can send them a message by clicking on the button on the right.
 It remains sticky and reachable, even as you scroll.